diazale/topstrat/README.md

 This repo contains code and documentation related to the manuscript *Topological stratification of continuous genetic variation in large biobanks* by Diaz-Papkovich et al<sup>1</sup>.
 Our methodology uses UMAP<sup>2</sup> and the Malzer and Baum update to HDBSCAN<sup>3</sup>.

-## Dimensionality reduction and clustering code
+## Dimensionality reduction and clustering scripts

 We use the Python implementations of both methods.
 We have provided two Python scripts to carry out the dimensionality reduction and clustering:
 1. `umap_script.py`